Tesla matrix LED headlights: flicker, dead pixels, burnt segments — repair vs replace (2026)

 - Replacement of a headlight as an assembly on Refresh S/X — not a complex operation (fender liner + a couple of bolts), but the part cost bites.

-- After replacement — mandatory aim adjustment; the wheel knob doesn't work on Refresh, you need a stand + Toolbox for electrical height adjustment.
+- After replacement — mandatory aim adjustment; the wheel knob doesn't work on Refresh, but electric aim adjustment is available from Service Mode (Adjust Headlights) using a stand or a wall — Toolbox is not required.

 Who reported the issue: Sergey_s, Pasha n1claus, Dmitry K, Igor Dubinchik, Yauhen, Grin, Dzianis Balyka